Gelcoat Repair on a Boat — Step by Step for First-Timers

 Final Clean Before Application

 Tape off the surrounding area with painter’s tape now, leaving about a 2mm border around the repair.
-You’ll sand that border later, but the tape keeps wet gelcoat off your polished hull while you work.
+You’ll sand that border later, but the tape keeps wet gelcoat off the polished hull while you work.

 Mixing, Applying, and Curing